formsbyair/Documentation/docs/_posts/2019-11-01-xml-data-formatting.md

 type: fix
 ---

-FormsByAir will no longer format form data in **XMl From Template** integrations, as these generally need to be machine rather than human readable files.
+FormsByAir will no longer format form data in **XML From Template** integrations, as these generally need to be machine rather than human readable files.